Perma-Pipe International (PPIH)

 AI Analysis | Feedback

-Saleh Sagr, Chief Executive Officer
+Saleh Sagr, President and Chief Executive Officer

 Saleh Sagr was appointed President of Perma-Pipe on March 31, 2025, and subsequently became Chief Executive Officer on June 7, 2025.
-Prior to this, he served as Senior Vice President, Middle East North Africa (MENA) starting in July 2021, and Vice President, MENA from May 2019.
-Before joining Perma-Pipe, Mr. Sagr co-founded Global Anti Corrosion Techniques, a Saudi pipeline coating company, in 2005, where he served as General Manager.
-He possesses extensive experience in strategic planning, business development, startups, and turnarounds, particularly within the Middle East over the last 15 years.
+He joined Perma-Pipe in 2019 and previously served as Senior Vice President, Middle East North Africa (MENA) since July 2021, overseeing regional expansion and business growth.
+Mr. Sagr brings over 30 years of international experience in operations, engineering, and executive leadership within the energy and infrastructure sectors.
+Before joining Perma-Pipe, he co-founded Global Anti Corrosion Techniques in Saudi Arabia, a pipeline coating company, where he served as General Manager.
+Mr. Sagr has extensive experience in strategic planning, business development, startups, and turnarounds, particularly in the Middle East.

-Matthew Lewicki, Chief Financial Officer
+Matthew Lewicki, Vice President and Chief Financial Officer

 Marc Huber, Senior Vice President, Americas